-- Interior to Lower Mainland (ILM) project is projected to be in-service by October 2014. - · Vancouver Island Transmission Reinforcement (VITR) project is in-service as of December 2008. - Vancouver City Central Transmission (VCCT) project (formerly known as Mount Pleasant Area Supply project) is projected to be in-service by November 2011. - Central Vancouver Island (CVI) project is projected to be in-service by October 2010.
+- Interior to Lower Mainland (ILM) project is projected to be in-service by October 2014. - Vancouver City Central Transmission (VCCT) project is projected to be in-service by April 2012. - Central Vancouver Island (CVI) project is projected to be in-service by October 2010. - Columbia Valley Transmission (CVT) project is projected to be in-service by October 2012.